 It’s people like Guerra who make this process bear fruit.
 Volunteer New Orleans labor is crucial to our survival.
 So far, countless volunteers from around the country have come to New Orleans to help us revitalize our communities.
 But we need more.
 The job is not finished.
 In fact, its just beginning.

-And although we will take anybody who wants to help, the optimal size for our typical job is about 10-25 members, but we can accommodate larger volunteer groups.
+Although we will take anybody who wants to help, the optimal size for our typical job is about 10-25 members, but we can accommodate larger volunteer groups.
 When we have many projects in the works, the more the merrier.
 YRNO recently announced their new volunteer bunkhouse that is available for groups to reserve.

 “I’ve been volunteering with YRNO since the beginning of Katrina,” said Mike Kingston, YRNO’s construction supervisor.
 “And it’s really helped me become who I am today… I’ve learned more on the job site than I have in one year of schooling.”